My Top trip tips... Twitter is the key to finding deals!

 You can also use the Scrubba laundry bag I bought on Amazon to wash things yourself.

 I have done this a few times without a problem.
-I have also done paid laundry in Poland, Hong Kong, and Turkey without incident.
+I have also done paid laundry in Poland, Hong Kong, Mexico, and Turkey without incident.
 If you need to purchase something, shop around, ask a local.
 I once found a decent puffy jacket for $20 after getting a tip from a local in Germany.
 Tourist areas often have higher prices, so it may pay to go to a different neighborhood.
 Department stores can sometimes have great deals too.
+Dollar stores often exist in foreign countries and are great for everyday items like toothpaste.

 Medicine Cabinet – I have gotten extremely sick in Singapore and Japan.
 In Singapore, I was so sick, I went to the hospital.
 I now carry Goody's headache powder, Mucinex, Dayquil, Nyquil, Melatonin, and something for a runny nose and sore throat (Click link below and yes it works)